openflighthpc/flight-control-api/docs/action_scripts.md

 # Script: list_instances

 This script retrieves the list of all instances in a certain project.
+The valid string value for the `state` field are "on", "off", and "unknown".

 ## Environment Variables